jsonstalker/archsway/README.md

 * When prompted to select a default font during installation, choose Noto Sans—it offers broad language support and excellent readability.

 Follow the instructions in the [Arch Linux NVIDIA drivers installation guide repository](https://github.com/korvahannu/arch-nvidia-drivers-installation-guide) to properly install the proprietary NVIDIA drivers for your system.
-* Be sure to read and follow each step carefully from the guide to ensure optimal compatibility with your hardware and Wayland/Sway environment.

 To automatically start Sway when you log into a TTY, edit your `.bash_profile`, open `.bash_profile` in the Nano editor:
 ```bash